jdy22/har_public_dataset/README.md

 The "lstm_training_test1.py" file will train the LSTM model on the public dataset.
 The best hyperparameter settings have been saved in this file.
 The test loss and accuracy per epoch, as well as the final accuracy and confusion matrix will be printed to the terminal.
 If "logging" in line 106 is set to "True", this information will also be saved to the text file specified in line 107.

 ### ABLSTM:
+The "ablstm_training_test1.py" file will train the ABLSTM model on the public dataset.
+The best hyperparameter settings have been saved in this file.
+The test loss and accuracy per epoch, as well as the final accuracy and confusion matrix will be printed to the terminal.
+If "logging" in line 106 is set to "True", this information will also be saved to the text file specified in line 107.

 ## Hyperparameter Tuning: